How To Stand On A Skateboard For Beginners: 10 Simple Steps

 So if you’re feeling a bit wobbly on your board or want improved precision with tricks, remember to keep your eyes looking forward.
 Don’t just stare at the ground – it’ll only cause more accidents!

-9. Use your hands for adjusting the air balance
+9. Use your hands to adjust the air balance

 A great way to practice this skill is by standing on a smooth or gripping surface, like grass.
 When standing on the board in this environment, will give you a better sense of how to use your hands to adjust the pressure on each side.